Icinga/icinga2/doc/6-distributed-monitoring.md

   Common name (CN)    | **Required.** By convention this should be the host's FQDN.
 Defaults to the FQDN.
   Master common name  | **Required.** Use the common name you've specified for your master node before.
   Establish connection to the master | **Optional.** Whether the client should attempt to connect the to master or not.
 Defaults to `y`.
-  Master endpoint host | **Required if the the client should connect to the master.** The master's IP address or FQDN.
-This information is written to the `Endpoint` object configuration in the `zones.conf` file.
+  Master endpoint host | **Required if the the client needs to connect to the master.** The master's IP address or FQDN.
+This information is included in the `Endpoint` object configuration in the `zones.conf` file.
-  Master endpoint port | **Optional if the the client should connect to the master.** The master's listening port.
-This information is written to the `Endpoint` object configuration.
+  Master endpoint port | **Optional if the the client needs to connect to the master.** The master's listening port.
+This information is included in the `Endpoint` object configuration.
   Add more master endpoints | **Optional.** If you have multiple master nodes configured, add them here.
   Master connection for CSR auto-signing | **Required.** The master node's IP address or FQDN and port where the client should request a certificate from.
 Defaults to the master endpoint host.
   Certificate information | **Required.** Verify that the connecting host really is the requested master node.
   Request ticket      | **Required.** Paste the previously generated [ticket number](6-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing).
-  API bind host       | **Optional.** Allows to specify the address where the ApiListener is bound to.
+  API bind host       | **Optional.** Allows to specify the address the ApiListener is bound to.
 For advanced usage only.
-  API bind port       | **Optional.** Allows to specify the port where the ApiListener is bound to.
+  API bind port       | **Optional.** Allows to specify the port the ApiListener is bound to.
 For advanced usage only (requires changing the default port 5665 everywhere).
-  Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync).
-Defaults to 'n'.
+  Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync)).
+Defaults to `n`.
-  Accept commands     | **Optional.** Whether this node accepts command execution message from the master node (required for [command endpoint mode](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint).
-Defaults to 'n'.
+  Accept commands     | **Optional.** Whether this node accepts command execution messages from the master node (required for [command endpoint mode](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).
+Defaults to `n`.

-Example for the client `icinga2-client1.localdomain` generating a ticket on the master node `icinga2-master1.localdomain`:
+In this example we're generating a ticket on the master node `icinga2-master1.localdomain` for the client `icinga2-client1.localdomain`:

     [root@icinga2-master1.localdomain /]# icinga2 pki ticket --cn icinga2-client1.localdomain
     4f75d2ecd253575fe9180938ebff7cbca262f96e

-Example client setup for the `icinga2-client1.localdomain` node on CentOS 7.
-This client is configured to receive configuration sync and also accept commands.
+The following example shows a client setup for the `icinga2-client1.localdomain` node on CentOS 7.
+This client is configured to accept configuration and commands from the master:

     [root@icinga2-client1.localdomain /]# icinga2 node wizard
     Welcome to the Icinga 2 Setup Wizard!